CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

      ![](./media/pp71.png)

-     >**Note:** You might have to click on the arrow-head facing downwards to view the options.
+     >**Note:** You might have to click on the arrow-head facing downwards to view the options and if **sender** option is not visible, refresh the page and check.

 1. Once you have entered the details,click on **Save** and click on **Ready to Send**.